-It is not just cargo from the port of La Spezia that goes through the town, but it is a key hub for rail passenger travel going to and from scenic Cinque Terre.
+It is not just cargo from the port of La Spezia that goes through the town, it is also a key hub for rail passenger travel going to and from the scenic Cinque Terre.

-La Spezia Centrale station was built in 1887, and is an important hub for regional passenger transportation.
+The station was built in 1887, and is an important hub for regional passenger transportation.
 There is a large port at La Spezia, but the transport of goods goes primarily through another of the city’s train stations.
-La Spezia Centrale opens onto the Piazza Medaglie d’Oro near the historic center and isn’t far from the Museo Nazionale Trasporti, or National Transport Museum, a museum dedicated to rail travel.
+La Spezia Centrale opens onto the Piazza Medaglie d’Oro near the historic center and isn’t far from the Museo Nazionale Trasporti (National Transport Museum), a museum dedicated to rail travel.

 There are four platforms at La Spezia station.
 It’s one of the end points on the Parma-La Spezia line, as well as a stop on the Genoa-Pisa line.
 The latter includes stops in the five villages of Cinque Terre.
 Some of the trains that pass through La Spezia en route to Genoa stop at every town in Cinque Terre, while others only stop at one or two, so be sure to check your ticket before you board.

 There is a luggage storage facility available at La Spezia Centrale, as well as tourist information and a few places to shop or grab something to eat.
 There is only one floor available to passengers at the station, so everything is relatively easy to find.

 Just outside of the station, there are stops for several buses that serve various points in La Spezia as well as other towns and cities in the region.